Daiteap/daiteap-platform/README.md

 # Install jq
 sudo apt-get install jq

-for Mac you can use alternatively brew install jq
+Mac User can use alternatively brew install jq

 # Init environment (first start only - open new terminal, cd to ./daiteap-platform and do)